defunkt/jquery-pjax/README.md

 ## page titles

 Your HTML should also include a `<title>` tag if you want page titles to work.
+When using a page fragment, pjax will also check the fragment DOM element for a `title` or `data-title` attribute.

 ## events